cjhoward/vimrc/README.md

 ## License

-This Vim configuration is distributed under the GNU General Public License, Version 3.
+This Vim configuration is distributed under the GNU General Public License, version 3.
 See [COPYING](./COPYING) for details.